WEC-Sim/WEC-Sim/source/code_structure.rst

 .. note::
     This class is named after its implementation rather than its action.
-Is something like "link" not more descriptive?
+Is something like "link" or "joint" not more descriptive?

 The constraint class file, ``constraintClass.m``, is located in the ``$WECSIM/source/objects`` directory.
 WEC-Sim constraint blocks connect WEC bodies to one another (and possibly to the seabed) by constraining DOFs.